-Pope Sixtus IV was also unable to control the rivalry between the Colonna and the Orsini which led to open warfare which ravaged Albano and the nearby towns.
+Pope Sixtus IV was also unable to control the rivalry between the Colonna and the Orsini which often led to open warfare.

 S. Maria del Popolo: balustrade decorated by Andrea Bregno with the coat of arms of a Della Rovere cardinal